 Time needed: 2 days

-By moving to a different broadband provider you can often improve your speeds massively.
+Although it can seem like a hassle, moving to a different broadband provider can often massively improve broadband speeds for customers.

-See the 'switch your broadband' guide, available here, for more information on the practical aspects of moving, especially if you're in the middle of a contract.
+See the 'switch your broadband' guide, available here, for more information on the practical aspects of moving, especially for those customers that are in the middle of a contract.

-Finally, it's good to talk, email, text and tweet, especially when you're thinking of moving: if you think that you're not getting a reasonable broadband speed then get in touch with your broadband provider and ask them what they can do to make your broadband faster.
+Finally, it's good to talk, email, text and tweet, especially for those who are considering moving to a new broadband provider.
+For many people with broadband speed problems, it's a good idea to get in touch with their broadband provider and ask the company directly what they can do to make broadband speeds faster.